JVital2013/WxSatConjunctionFinder/README.md

 - A Geostationary weather satellite
 - Your latitude and longitude to 6 decimal places
-- The number of days out the conjunction forecast should go
+- The number of days out to forecast conjunctions

 This script is anything but efficient - calculating conjunctions within the next 30 days takes 7GB of RAM or more, and several minutes to complete.
 Conjunct at your own risk!